 In case you cannot make it for the major races, Hong Kong also has many regional dragon boat competition on different months.
 Check out which one meets your schedule and is convenient for you to join.
 Most of the boat races are outside the city center and may cost a bit of time traveling.

-Schedule and locations of Other dragon boat races in Hong Kong in 2023
+Schedule and locations of other dragon boat races in Hong Kong in 2024

 (Listed in time sequence)